bongo227/Atomical/doc/doc_gen.md

 ```

 #### irgen_test.cpp
-Contains unit tests for the ir generation and the integrations tests for the whole system
+Contains unit tests for the IR generation and the integrations tests for the whole system
 ```
 #include <llvm-c/Core.h>
 #include <llvm-c/ExecutionEngine.h>